Data science has infiltrated most enterprise organizations. But it’s also being used to improve the efficacy of organizations in the social sector.

 Manifold: Because you need a ton of data for an algorithm to be useful.

 AM: Exactly.
 For Netflix to know that I actually really want to watch the Great British Bake Off, it needs lots of people that look like me that watch The Great British Bake Off.
 In the Social Circle, you don't have that kind of user base.So the only way to get there and gain the kinds of insights that you can gain using that kind of data is to share data.

 I think there's a moral imperative to share data.
 Nonprofits are public institutions.
 They're part of a public trust.
 We need to know if they're effective or not.
 And the only way to do that is to require some kind of transparency when it comes to the impact that they're actually creating.

 Manifold: Who practically does that?
-Is it is it one of these organizations that says "This is important to us and we have the resources to do this on the on the data side.
+Is it one of these organizations that says, "This is important to us and we have the resources to do this on the data side.
 Will you help we partner with us and help?"
 Or is this more coming from the federal or state level.
 Who's driving the push to get all of these organizations to share their data?
 And I would imagine there's a normalization part to get all of it to match up, etc.

 I think there are ways where this kind of scientific methodology can meet with our ability to tell stories.
 Stories are how we make sense of the world.
 Data is actually not how we make sense of the world.
 Data plays a role in the stories we oftentimes to tell.
 But we don't make pure analytical decisions most of the time.